3 days & 2 nights

 LANKATHILAKA TEMPLE PILIMATALAWA

-Lankatilaka is Buddhist temple of the 14th century in the Hiyarapitiya village, from the Udu Nuwara area of Kandy district in Sri Lanka.
+Lankatilaka is a Buddhist temple of the 14th century in the Hiyarapitiya village, from the Udu Nuwara area of Kandy district in Sri Lanka.
 This historical temple was built by the Gampola king, King Buwanekabahu the fourth (1341 – 1351AD), in 1344 AD.
-Gampola was a stronghold on the banks of Mahaveli River.
+Gampola was a stronghold on the banks of the Mahaveli River.

 UDAWATTE KELE